ClimbsRocks/empythy/docs/core-functionality.rst

     "I love hiding lovely cards in your backpack to surprise you throughout the day."
   ]

-  nlp_classifier.predict(text_list)
+  sentiment_classifier.predict(text_list)
   # returns ['positive', 'neutral', 'positive']

 Basic API Documentation
 =========================

 First, you must instantiate a new EmpathyMachines object.
-Convention is to save it into a variable called ``nlp_classifier``.
-The rest of these docs will assume that you have done exactly that (``nlp_classifier = EmpathyMachines()``).
+Convention is to save it into a variable called ``sentiment_classifier``.
+The rest of these docs will assume that you have done exactly that (``sentiment_classifier = EmpathyMachines()``).
 If you're headstrong enough to do it differently, we'll assume you're also smart enough to adjust your reading of these docs appropriately :)

 .. py:class:: EmapthyMachines()